Ring Anatomy & Ring Setting Types

 #2 - Bezel Setting

-A smooth bezel requires the skills of a master jeweler and is a modern-looking alternative form of diamond setting.
+A smooth bezel ring setting style requires the skills of a master jeweler and is a modern-looking alternative form of diamond setting.

 #3 - Open Gallery